Getting Started with Content Creation

-Having applied for YouTube partner twice and being denied he decided to remove all of the content that he thought was stopping him from getting monetized.
+Having applied for the YouTube partner program twice and being denied he decided to remove all of the content that he thought was stopping him from getting monetized.
 He removed 50 videos with over 600,000 views, representing 76% of his channel in an attempt to get monetized.
-He still didn’t monetized.
+He still hasn't monetized.

 Don’t make rash decisions.
 Reach out to other people before you do something like that.